Now Live: Changes to Minimum Price Increments, Lot Size, Base Initial Margin and Maintenance Margin

 Impact of changes to Base Initial Margin and Maintenance Margin under all Risk Limits (for the above contracts):

-• Initial Margin requirements will increase, so Bankruptcy Price will move further to Average Entry Price and Maximum Leverage available will decrease.
+• Initial Margin requirements will decrease, so Bankruptcy Price will move closer to Average Entry Price and Maximum Leverage available will increase.

-• Maintenance Margin requirements will increase, so Liquidation Price will move further to Bankruptcy Price and the amount of Maintenance Margin lost in the event of liquidation, will increase.
+• Maintenance Margin requirements will decrease, so Liquidation Price will move closer to Bankruptcy Price and the amount of Maintenance Margin lost in the event of liquidation, will decrease.

-• The difference between Initial Margin and Maintenance Margin will increase, so Liquidation Price will move further away from Average Entry Price.
+• The difference between Initial Margin and Maintenance Margin will decrease, so Liquidation Price will move closer to Average Entry Price.

 In the meantime, if you have any questions please contact Support.